Illustrated by Sarah Steenland

 If the only content on your site is on your homepage, nobody is going to find you in search unless they already know who you are and are looking for you specifically.
 You can hire an SEO firm to keyword-up your joint, but a blog does it better and more naturally.
 An interaction should look like this:

-Oh hey there Google, just looking for some fun activities in Providence, Rhode Island.
-Oh neat, a blog post about fun things to do in Providence … Good ideas!
-Oh wow, there are 25 different “Meetup” groups that do fun things to do in Providence.
+Oh, hey there, Google, just looking for some fun activities in Providence, Rhode Island.
+Oh, neat, a blog post about fun things to do in Providence … good ideas!
+Oh, wow, there are 25 different “Meetup” groups that do fun things in Providence.
 What’s a Meetup?
 Sounds fun!
 Sign me up!

 Personalize your company so people like you.

 Wistia, our spectacular video host, publishes a great business blog.
 It’s full of videos and stories.
 When people comment, they address the writer by name and moreso than other blogs, they feel compelled to tell the writer when it’s good, rather than trying to pick a fight like you see on so many other blogs.
-It’s the one place where you can really show people who you are; Your soapbox, so to speak.
-It’s also where you educate and establish yourself as a business who is really passionate about the market you’re in.
+It’s the one place where you can really show people who you are – your soapbox, so to speak.
+It’s also where you educate and establish yourself as a business that’s passionate about the market you’re in.